material-components/material-components-web/packages/mdc-drawer/README.md

 Signature | Description
 --- | ---
-`emit(evtType: string, evtData: T, shouldBubble?: boolean) => void` | Fires a cross-browser-compatible custom event from the component root of the given type, with the given data.
+`emit(evtType: string, evtData: T, shouldBubble?: boolean) => void` | Dispatches a custom event of type `type` with detail `data` from the component's root node.
+It also takes an optional shouldBubble argument to specify if the event should bubble.
+This is the preferred way of dispatching events within our vanilla components.
 `listen(evtType: K, handler: SpecificEventListener<K>, options?: AddEventListenerOptions | boolean) => void` | Wrapper method to add an event listener to the component's root element.
 This is most useful when listening for custom events.
 `unlisten(evtType: K, handler: SpecificEventListener<K>, options?: AddEventListenerOptions | boolean) => void` | Wrapper method to remove an event listener to the component's root element.
 This is most useful when unlistening for custom events.
+Note that this is simply a proxy to `this.root_.removeEventListener`.

 #### Properties

 Name | Type | Description
 --- | --- | ---
-open | `boolean` | Toggles the drawer open and closed.
+foundation_ | `MDCDismissibleDrawerFoundation` | The foundation class for this component.
+This is either passed in as an optional second argument to the constructor, or assigned the result of calling `getDefaultFoundation()` open | `boolean` | Toggles the drawer open and closed. root_ | `Element` | The root element passed into the constructor as the first argument.

 #### Events
 - `MDCDrawer:closed {}` Emits when the navigation drawer has closed.